Registering for Classes

 - Password: The first time you log in, you will be automatically directed to the “Password Expired” page to create a new password.
 Your password must be a combination of letters and numbers.

 - After resetting your password, you will be asked to select a security question and provide an answer.
-Create an answer which you will remember; please note that the answer you provide is case sensitive.
+Create an answer that you will remember; please note that the answer you provide is case sensitive.

 - If you forget your password, click “Reset Password” on the login page and the security question page will display for you to provide the answer.
-If you can’t remember the answer to your security question, call our office at 303.556.2420.
+If you cannot remember the answer to your security question, call our office at 303.556.2420.

 Step 2.
 Look Up Classes